mjablons1/twingo/README.md

     This is later added feature and still requires much improvement but it expands the usability of the tool to any input and output sound hardware *currently set default in your system*.
 	This way its possible to use for instance:
 	-   your sound card I/O,
-	-   external audio interfaces (e.g. Scarlett 2i2 or 4i4 works just fine at least on the first two I/Os),
+	-   external audio interfaces
+	    - Focusrite Scarlett series, e.g. 2i2 or 4i4,
+	    - Steinberg UR series,
+	    - NOTE: only first two I/O's will be functional and you may have to adjust pyaudio_read_offset_msec under model/config in order to synchronize the input and output.
 	-   external Digital/Analog converters,
 	-   bluetooth speakers.